Being the Book Lady (a bit of Christmas in the hurricane)

 The nearest window cracked a little.
 “How much?”

 “Free!
+I figured we should take advantage of this golden moment with no TV or computers.
 C’mon.
 Why just sit there when you could be improving your mind, making the world a better place, expanding your horizons?”

 “What have you got?”